Jonathan Garnier reveals the secrets of authentic carbonara pasta

 What type of cheese can be used?

-What are common mistakes to avoid?
+What are the common mistakes to avoid?

 Why serve Carbonara immediately?

 Reinventing the authentic carbonara pasta recipe is not just about adding ingredients.
 It is a true art that requires respecting centuries-old culinary traditions.
-By keeping the basic ingredients like pancetta, eggs, and pecorino, one achieves this harmony of flavors that characterizes this iconic dish of Italian cuisine.
+By keeping the basic ingredients like pancetta, eggs, and pecorino, one achieves that harmony of flavors that characterizes this iconic dish of Italian cuisine.

 Leave a Reply